Prohibition: A Lesson Not Learned

 The fourth player was the Chemical Industry (Monsanto), which supplied the fertilizers and insecticides for the cotton industry.
 If hemp mechanization created a new market, it could hurt these two industries because hemp is a hardy weed.
 It needs little fertilizer, resists insects, and stops erosion.

 The fifth player that wanted cannabis out of the picture was the Alcohol Industry.
-After Prohibition failed, beer, wine and liquor had made a comeback and marijuana was increasing in popularity among a small number of users- mostly minorities.
+After Prohibition failed, beer, wine and liquor had made a comeback and marijuana was increasing in popularity among a small number of users - mostly minorities.

 The, sixth industry, DuPont, had invested much money in petroleum-based materials such as nylon and plastic and wanted no competition from hemp fiber.

 With this in mind, Harry knew he could never get rid of the plant with an honest approach.
-The solution was to launch a campaign of fear and misinformation - to educate Americans about the dangers of the "killer weed."
+The solution was to launch a campaign of fear and disinformation - to educate Americans about the dangers of the "killer weed."

 90 Million Criminals in Ninety Seconds